Qermon/Qermon/README.md

 ## Hi there 👋

-I started learning programming more than a year ago.
+I love learning and programming.
 Currently my stack is: Python, Django, Docker, Celery, Redis, Git, Django rest framework, Selenium, Beautifulsoup, SQL, Postgresql.

 # Here are a projects I have worked on: